truptipurohit/dbt_data_migration_project/README.md

 - #### data/
 Dataset files loaded into source database tables.

+### How to setup dbt
+To setup dbt , use dbt init passing required values for the account, database, username, password etc.
+These values will be stored in profiles.yml file.
+You can use `python3 -m pip install  dbt-snowflake`

 ### How to run and genereate model table
 Run command `dbt run`